mpinar/MachineLearning/Coursework_Mert_Pinar.md

 #### Objective #4 (Forecasting using SVR)

-In this part we are going to use SVM Model for this forecasting problem.
-After the experiment is done we will have the chance to compare the results with ones we got from Neural Net.
+In this part the SVM Model is used for forecasting problem.
+When the experiment is completed the results with ones we got from Neural Net.
 I will use the exact same dataset that I used for Neural Net for the sake of the experiments validity.
 I am going to test the SVM models for three and six inputs.
 To begin with, I subsetted the Exchange Training data by extracting the output, I need that dataset to form my formula for the SVM Model.
 ```r
 library(e1071)